 Patches of snow still grace the autumnal-coloured shaded hills and also on top of the higher surrounding hills.

-As expected, Christmas day included a delicious feast prepared by the amazing Chef, Maria.
+As expected, Christmas day includes a delicious feast prepared by the amazing Chef, Maria.

-Apart from too much drinking and eating not just on Christmas day but during our whole stay, we managed to ply ourselves from food and the dinner table for a fleeting moment, to explore a little, but also for a much needed walk.
+Apart from too much drinking and eating not just on Christmas day but during our whole stay, we manage to ply ourselves from food and the dinner table for a fleeting moment to explore a little, but also for a much needed walk.

-Strolling in the crisp fresh air of Le Manche and Rogliano’s surrounding hills, including up the steep hill close to the house, all help to make for a memorable time and to digest all the wonderful food, before the next meal’s sitting.
+Strolling in the crisp fresh air of Le Manche and Rogliano’s surrounding hills – including up the steep hill close to the house – help to make for a memorable time and to digest all the wonderful food, before the next meal.

-For some respite from eating, thought we would also take a look around the area and go for a drive to the neighbouring village of Carpanzano.
+For some respite from eating, we take a look around the area and go for a drive to the neighbouring village of Carpanzano.